cloudentity/ce-samples-graphql-demo/docs/graphql-externalized-authorization-overview-part1.md

 Cloudentity takes a declarative approach to authorization to allow externalized authorization that can seamlessly fit into modern deployment pipelines to easily adapt to varying data access requirements with fine grained control.
 The Cloudentity authorization concept extends the usage of GraphQL directives to allow for authorization declaration.
 The @auth directive is used to annotate the GraphQL query, mutation, fields, interfaces etc. at schema level to represent the authorization requirement.
 The @auth directive just needs a simple policy name, and the authorization policy can be authored using Rego, JSON, YAML or the Cloudentity policy editor and hosted within the Cloudentity authorization platform.

  ![Cloudentity graphQL API explorer](graphql-policy.jpeg)

-The authorization policy can be authored using data points that normally consist of:
+The authorization policy can be authored using data points embedded or retrieved from or using:
 * Input HTTP request payload
 * HTTP request body
     * URL
     * Headers
 * Bearer token
     * Key to identify the authorization context
 * Authentication context
     * Identity and authentication context associated to the Bearer token principal
 * External data providers
     * External systems that can be called to fetch more information and utilize in authorization decision process.
 For example, entitlement engines, risk engines etc.

 Once a policy is authored using above data elements, it can be attached to any of the GraphQL constructs using the @auth directive in the GraphQL schema.

 ### Modern CI/CD & devops friendly platform

  At Cloudentity, we facilitate modern application authorization and want to make sure our solutions to problems are also aligned with the devops practices within the organization.
 So, we always make sure we enable configuration as code and API first approaches to ease our platform integration into any modern CI/CD operational pipelines for ease of adoption by development, deployment, security, and operations teams.

  Authorization policies can be attached to GraphQL constructs using 2 mechanisms:

  * Cloudentity GraphQL API explorer

  Authorization policies are attached via the Cloudentity GraphQL API explorer screen to GraphQL constructs loaded from the GraphQL schema; once attached the modified schema with directives can be exported for source control using JSON/YAML formats and propagated to higher environments.
 The exported file is a decorated GraphQL schema with @auth directives.
 This allows rapid development, source control and deployment of verified authorization policies to environments through modern deployment pipelines..

 ![Cloudentity graphQL API explorer](ce-graphql-api-explorer.png)

  * GraphQL Schema Annotation

  Development teams can also consider bottom-up approach to annotate the schema directly and bypassing the Cloudentity GraphQL API explorer screen.
 Cloudentity platform will automatically detect such directives within the schema and then display accordingly in the API explorer.

  ![Cloudentity graphQL schema annotation](schema-level-annotation.png)